-The disruption, damage and reinstatement cost millions to the community to deal with.
+The resulting disruption, damage and reinstatement cost the community millions to deal with.
 It continues to cost the community with the ongoing insecurity arising from the threat of further flooding.

 The high intensity rainfall events that caused this flooding are expected to become more frequent with predicted changes to our climate.